-- 1. Add a fixed: choice child element to the fixed: body element. - Set the fixed:choice element's name attribute to the name of the logical message part being mapped. - 3.
-Set the fixed: choice element's optional discriminatorName attribute to the name of the field used as the discriminator for the union.
+- Add a fixed:choice child element to the fixed:body element. - 2.
+Set the fixed:choice element's name attribute to the name of the logical message part being mapped. - 3.
+Set the fixed:choice element's optional discriminatorName attribute to the name of the field used as the discriminator for the union.

-The value for ${\tt discriminatorName}$ corresponds to the name of a binding only fixed: field element that describes the type used for the union's discriminator as shown in Example 34 on page 71.
+The value for discriminatorName corresponds to the name of a binding only fixed:field element that describes the type used for the union's discriminator as shown in Example 38.
 The only restriction in describing the discriminator is that it must be able to handle the values used to determine the case of the union.
-Therefore the values used in the union mapped in Example 34 on page 71 must be two-digit integers.
+Therefore the values used in the union mapped in Example 38 must be two-digit integers.

-Example 34.
+Example 38.
 Using the discriminatorName Attribute